Cool Summer Reading and Learning for Kids

 For kids with Google+ pages (their own or their parents’) the 30-day Maker Camp on Google+ is another free option, starting in June.
 While many Maker Camp materials and tools will be found around the house, students may need to buy some.
 Parents of younger kids may want to preview projects (soldering iron, anyone?)

 Students will discover lots of games listed according to grade level at AAAS’s ScienceNetlinks Summer Learning page.
-The page also links to award winning science books.
+The page also links to award winning science books [April 17, 2019: Temporarily unavailable].
 Kids can dip into the lives of sea creatures and marine biologists via the videos featured in this PBS Summer Explorer Series.
+Much more PBS content here.

 Students who enjoy space and astronomy can browse the NASA page for 5th through 8th grade.
 Anne Jolly’s STEM by Design post, Ideas and Activities to STEM the Summer Slide, offers parents suggestions to help their children stay connected to learning along with kid-centered links to National Geographic, Scientific American, and other super sites.